Majiabang culture

-Based on the discoveries of the archaeological findings, archaeologists had raised the statement that Majiabang culture is the origin of the early fishing, hunting and gathering economy in China, and its agriculture was developed, especially for the farming of rice, people living in this period used this as an economic method of production.
+Based on their archaeological findings, archaeologists have theorised that the Majiabang culture is the origin of the early fishing, hunting and gathering economy in China, and that the rice-dominant system of agriculture was developed by people living in this period.

 Majiabang people cultivated rice.
 At Caoxieshan and Chuodun, sites of the Majiabang culture, archaeologists excavated paddy fields, indicating the centrality of rice to the economy.
 In addition faunal remains excavated from Majiabang archaeological sites indicated that people had domesticated pigs.
 However, the remains of sika and roe deer have been found, showing that people were not totally reliant on agricultural production.
 Archaeological sites also bear evidence that Majiabang people produced jade ornaments.

 In the lower stratum of the Songze excavation site in Shanghai's modern day Qingpu District, archaeologists found the prone skeleton of one of the area's earliest inhabitants—a 25–30-year-old male with an almost complete skull dated to the Majiabang era.

-Related Cultures
+Related cultures

 Initially, archaeologists had considered the Majiabang sites and sites in northern Jiangsu to be part of the same culture, naming it the Qingliangang culture.
 Archaeologists later realized that the northern Jiangsu sites were of the Dawenkou culture and renamed the southern Jiangsu sites Majiabang culture.
 Some scholars state that the Hemudu culture co-existed with the Majiabang culture as two separate and distinct cultures, with cultural transmissions between the two.
 Other scholars group Hemudu in with Majiabang subtraditions.

 Environment

-The condition of climate in the period was different from the present environment in the same region; it had more annual rainfall with higher temperature.
-In the period of 7000 to 6500 BP., the annual humid was 1500 to 2000 mm with the average temperature 15 to 18 °C. After that, the average temperature was dropped in 6000 BP, and it was slightly increased in 5500 BP.
-Since 5300 BP, the temperature has gradually become cooler with the climate change in Northern Europe, Recent Epoch, the Atlantic/ Great Lakes period, and the North Asian period.
+The climate in the period had more annual rainfall than at present, with higher average temperature.
+From 7000 to 6500 BP, the annual precipitation was 1500 to 2000 mm with the average temperature 15 to 18 °C. After that, the average temperature reduced about 6000 BP, and slightly increased again about 5500 BP.
+Since 5300 BP, the temperature has gradually become cooler, in parallel with the climate changes in Northern Europe and Northern Asia during the Recent Epoch.